Medical Information

 Go outside and get some fresh air

-If patients do not tolerate a dose during dose escalation, consider delaying dose escalation for 4 weeks.
+For patients using Wegovy® pen, if patients do not tolerate a dose during dosage escalation, consider delaying dosage escalation for 4 weeks.1

 Instruct patients to store the Wegovy® pen in the refrigerator between 36 °F and 46 °F (2 °C and 8 °C).
-If needed, before removing the pen cap, Wegovy® can be stored between 46 °F and 86 °F (8 °C and 30 °C) in the original carton for up to 28 days.
-Do not freeze Wegovy®.
-Patients should keep Wegovy® in the original carton to protect it from light.
-Safely discard the Wegovy® pen after use.
+If needed, before removing the pen cap, Wegovy® pen can be stored between 46 °F and 86 °F (8 °C and 30 °C) in the original carton for up to 28 days.
+Do not freeze Wegovy® pen.
+Patients should keep Wegovy® pen in the original carton to protect it from light.
+Safely discard the Wegovy® pen after use.1

 Refer patients to the full Prescribing Information for more details regarding injection and pen storage.